-Do you see the Open Source phenomenon play an important role in the IOT arena?
+Q. Do you see the Open Source phenomenon play an important role in the IoT arena?

 Open source is gaining traction as it is transparent, easy and saves users from getting stuck with proprietary technologies.
 However, there has been a caution which prevents mass adoption of Open source.
 This caution is mainly around security.
 Until we have strong standards and data laws governing this, open source will only be limited to few areas and sectors.